 I/N : Interference to noise ratio.

-You can specify levels for all of these criteria as an input to your simulation.
+All these criteria can be specified as an input to your simulation.
 (Figure 9), but a single criteria needs to be chosen for the interference calculation ( Figure 10).
-Multiple interference calculations are possible on the same set of results if you wish to use more than one criterion separately.
+Multiple interference calculations are possible on the same set of results if more than one criterion are used separately.
 In the example below the criterion for interference to occur for the VLR isa carrier to interference ratio (C/I) less than the minimum allowable value of 19 dB-

 These parameters are also used in the evaluation of the two blocking modes (Protection ratio and Sensitivity, see section 1.4.5).